ashinkarov/sac-json/README.md

 Structure of the code
 =====================

-  * The `ast.xml' is the current XML-based description of the AST.
+  * The `ast.xml` is the current XML-based description of the AST.
-  * `*.py' are scripts to convert XML to JSON and do some cleanup.
+  * `*.py` are scripts to convert XML to JSON and do some cleanup.
   * The validation and code generation are in `yajl-validate`.
   * The HTML page is in the `html' directory.